Miss-Defy/COVID-19/README.md

 Then, the 10th degree polynomial is fit to all of the data for a single country and the results are plotted.
 That country must be specified as the Country_Id.
 For example, Country_Id="US".

-The Excel file contains the data downloaded from the who.
+The Excel file contains the data downloaded from the WHO.
 There are two column for date: DateRep, which contains the original dates from the WHO and "Dates."
-The "Dates" colun was reformatted to remove the timestamp.
+The "Dates" colun was added and reformatted to remove the timestamp.
+The Day_Number column added as well and increases each day by one, starting from the first date provided by the WHO: 12/31/2019.